9 Best Hot Springs Near Las Vegas - Mapped (Updated 2025)

 My favorite hot spring around Las Vegas is Ringbolt.
 Ringbolt Hot Spring’s name was inspired by a historic mining operation in the area.
 The term "ringbolt" refers to a type of anchor point or fastener used in mining and marine activities.
 The hot spring area is believed to have been named after these mining-related features, highlighting the region's historical connection to resource extraction.

-Within the vast expanse of the Lake Mead National Recreation Area, the Ringbolt Hot Spring is an embodiment of desert allure.
-With water temperatures hovering at approximately 100°F (37.8°C), this spring presents an ideal opportunity for leisurely relaxation.
-My journey to reach the spring is an adventure in itself, involving a moderately challenging hike that unveils stunning panoramic views of the Colorado River and its surrounding canyons.
-As you soak in the tranquil waters, the world's noise fades away, leaving you welcomed by nature's warmth.
+You can find Ringbolt Hot Spring in Lake Mead National Recreation Area.
+With water temperatures hovering around 100°F (37.8°C), this hot spring is perfect for relaxation.
+The journey to reach the spring is an adventure in itself, involving a moderately challenging hike with panoramic views of the Colorado River and its surrounding canyons.

 While camping isn't allowed at the hot spring site, campgrounds within the Lake Mead National Recreation Area provide a chance to extend your stay in this pristine natural landscape.